zjcz/techtest-jokewebapp/readme.md

 ````

 The demo requires MySql to run.
 Use the init.sql script to create the database and tables required by the app
-Edit \src\config\dbConfig.js to add the connect details to your mySql instance

 Next, create a .env file in the repository root folder, copy the following and complete the details with your settings
 ````